 - Understanding Child Abuse

-- Psychological Impact of Child Abuse on Asylum Seekers
+- Impact on Victims of Child Abuse

 - Conclusion